supremestranger/leoecs-physics/README.md

 If you can't / don't want to use Package Manage or Git, you can just download the repository and add to your project.

 # Checkers
-Checker is a `MonoBehaviour` script that contains a specific Unity physics event method.
+`Checker` is a `MonoBehaviour` script that contains a specific Unity physics event method.

-You need to attach a concrete Checker to any `GameObject` that emits any Unity physics events.
+You need to attach a concrete `Checker` to any `GameObject` that emits any Unity physics events.

-## Here is the list of all Checkers:
+## All Checkers:
 * `OnTriggerEnterChecker` - responsible for `OnTriggerEnter` event
 * `OnTriggerStayChecker` - responsible for `OnTriggerStay` event
 * `OnTriggerExitChecker` - responsible for `OnTriggerExit` event